gibbok/event-timeline/README.md

 These techniques allow for the separation of concerns and enable quick testing of the majority of our components.

-The project uses some functional programming techniques such as:

-- Functional composition, which is used as a mechanism to combine operations on data.
-- Immutable data structures, which are used to provide predictability.
+The project uses immutable data structures, which are used to provide predictability.

 ## Performance